bastion-multisig/NoLossLottery/README.md

 and gives the required number of tickets to the user

 2. ### [Withdraw Deposit](./programs/withdraw-deposit)
-This programme takes the user's deposit from Solend, returns it to the user and burns their tickets
+This program takes the user's deposit from Solend, returns it to the user and burns their tickets

 ## Build, and Deploy